rahulkumar-srm/StrategyPattern/README.md

 # StrategyPattern
-Defines a family of algorithms, encapsulates each one and makes them interchangable.
+1. Defines a family of algorithms, encapsulates each one and makes them interchangable.
-It lets the algorithm vary independently from clients that use it.
+2. Lets the algorithm vary independently from clients that use it.